NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 ## Creating your access token on GitHub
 There is an excellent step by step guide on [How to Create your Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) on GitHub by GitHub Docs.
 The process is exactly the same as GitLab, simply input your GitHub username and access token to verify your credentials.

-When selecting the scope of the access token, the default options that should be ticked are: repo, admin:repo_hook and delete_repo.
+When selecting the access token's scope, the default options that should be ticked are: repo, admin:repo_hook and delete_repo.

 **Do not** forget to paste/save your access token somewhere safe as you won't be able to access it again.